MRC-CLIMB/docs/docs/index.md

 How to use Nextflow with CLIMB-BIG-DATA.

 [Metagenomics walkthrough](walkthroughs/metagenomics-tutorial.md)
-A simple walk-through of some CLIMB-BIG-DATA functionality/
+A simple walk-through of some CLIMB-BIG-DATA functionality.

 [QIIME 2](walkthroughs/qiime2.md)
 How to install QIIME 2 on a notebook server and basic usage.